MetroManSR/MetroWeb1/en/balkeon/grammar/words.md

 To emphasize an action by saying “Yes I did” you use yek at the end of the sentence.

-Faumtuti is a stronger emphasizer and just like before you can use yekin for emphasis colloquially.
+Faumtut is a stronger emphasizer and just like before you can use yekin for emphasis colloquially.

 ## Related